averagejoe77/arcane-warding/README.md

 # Arcane Warding Module for Foundry VTT

-A Foundry VTT module that automates the Abjurer wizard's Arcane Ward feature from D&D5e 2024 (should also work for 2014 - not tested).
+A Foundry VTT module that automates the Abjurer wizard's Arcane Ward feature from D&D5e 2014 and 2024.

 ## General philosophy around the feature and why this module was created